-- Is serious, and potentially a criminal offence - Could put students in the College at risk - Is violent - Involves students being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes)
+- Is serious, and potentially a criminal offence: - Could put students in the College at risk; - Is violent; - Involves students being forced to use drugs or alcohol; - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes).

-See Appendix 3 for more information about peer-on-peer abuse.
+See Appendix 3 for more information about child-on-child abuse.